ShrutiSuman07/Edunet_Project/README.md

 🚀 Deployment and Local Setup
 This is a static site and can be hosted on any platform that serves HTML/CSS/JS files.

-Viewing the Live Site
-(Insert your live deployment link here)

 Running Locally
 Clone the repository: